xc/dmbasedoc/readme.md

 DMBase
 =============

-DMBase is a Digimaker(CMS) wrapper for projects to creating&maintaining a professional website easier/quicker.
+DMBase is a Digimaker(CMS) lightweight wrapper for projects to creating&maintaining a professional website easier/quicker.
 Shared features can be easilier maintained in different projects.

 Example: http://dmbase.dev.digimaker.no